bsd/bsd-custom-donate-jekyll/README.md

 The basics though, involve creating

 1. a page layout template [layoutname].html (can use jekyll includes if you understand how to use them) that pulls in
-2. any necessary headers and footer wrappers, with their external assets (like images) tweaked to point at the client's production site
+2. any necessary headers and footer wrappers, with their external assets (like images) tweaked to point at the client's production site (but don't go crazy: this is all just so that you can quickly test the styles/layout)
 3. a new folder [layoutname] in scss for the project that compiles the css into the /page/-/donate/[layoutname] folder